isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void my_code()
     {
-        // BAD: passing pointer or reference obtained from a non-local smart pointer
+        // BAD: passing pointer or reference obtained from a nonlocal smart pointer
         //      that could be inadvertently reset somewhere inside f or its callees f(*g_p);